Audio Version Available

 When he came back to Singapore after graduating in 2011, Raymond kept job hopping because his ex-employers struggled to manage someone with autism.

-But with the help of Autism Resource Centre’s E2C, which matches inclusive employers with adults with autism to help match their strengths and interests, Raymond found a job in an office and has been working there for the past five years.
+But with the help of Autism Resource Centre’s E2C, which matches inclusive employers with adults with autism to help match their strengths and interests, Raymond found a job in an office and has been working there since.

 “We always thought Raymond couldn’t keep a job,” Charmaine says, “but the thing about people with autism is that many of them love routine.
 So you’re going to get the most loyal, dedicated, punctual staff.”